Delivering for America

 USPS Connect is the Postal Service’s new approach to meeting shippers’ evolving package delivery needs.
 Four affordable solutions help businesses of all sizes meet growing consumer demand for fast delivery and convenient returns.
 The program capitalizes on investments and improvements under the Delivering for America plan to power affordable next-day delivery for businesses of all sizes.

 USPS Connect was leveraged to support the Biden administration’s public health initiative to provide free COVID-19 test kits to the public.
-More than 730 million test kits were rapidly delivered to American households.
+More than 730 million test kits were rapidly delivered to American households in 2022.

 USPS Ground Advantage